Taxing the 'Job Creators':

 consumer demand.
 If the masses in the population aren't buying, then there won't be any business

 confidence.
-Businesses prefer stable government policies for sure, but most of them won't tell you
+Businesses prefer stable government policies for sure, but most of them won't tell you that

-lawyers and accountants, looking for loopholes if the loopholes no longer exist.
+looking for loopholes if the loopholes no longer exist.

 So, you don't want to raise taxes on 'job creators'?
 Then quit demanding that the poor pay more taxes.